In 2009, Forth Valley undertook a small pilot to test paper vs. electronic referrals.

 Sending paper Medical / dental referrals can result in the following problems:

-- Can take too long to reach the receiving organization if it is an urgent referral.
+- It can take too long to reach the receiving organization if it is an urgent referral.

 - Referrals can often have specific pieces of information missing and be illegible.
-This means that staff have to spend additional time completing the form resulting in an increase in the referral process time.
+This means that staff has to spend additional time completing the form, resulting in increased referral process time.

-- Average processing time is 3 days or longer with paper referrals vs less then 3 minutes with an electronic system such as ReferralMD
+- Average processing time is 3 days or longer with paper referrals vs. less than 3 minutes with an electronic system such as ReferralMD.

 Benefits of an Electronic referral software solution:

 - The electronic process means that the Physician / Dentist now knows that the referral has been received and is not lost in transit.
 Previously this was very difficult to track; however, now there is a full, auditable pathway.

 - Dentists have the ability to send small intraoral films, x-rays, or digital images as an electronic attachment to the referral.

 - It is a safer method for urgent referrals than relying on the patient to take a referral letter to the hospital.
 This, in turn, improves the patient experience by providing a more professional service given the potentially sensitive nature of their referral.